How to Resolve a Lease Dispute

 How Our Attorneys Can Help You Resolve a Residential Lease Dispute

-While an attorney can help resolve a residential lease dispute by examining leases and negotiating with both landlords and tenants to solve the issues involved and defending your position if it comes to litigation, it is best to prevent disputes from arising in the first place.
+While an attorney can help resolve a residential lease dispute by examining leases and negotiating with both landlords and tenants to solve the issues involved and defend your position if it comes to litigation, it is best to prevent disputes from arising in the first place.

 At Lusk Law, we help landlords with all matters related to their property and leases.
 Some of the measures we take to prevent and resolve disputes are:

-• Creating custom leases with clauses that limit the number of disputes that can arise in your dealings with tenants — and protect you if you are sued.
+- Creating custom leases with clauses that limit the number of disputes that can arise in your dealings with tenants — and protect you if you are sued.

-• Reviewing contracts and leases to make sure they are in compliance with Maryland and federal law and that all contracts are drafted and signed correctly.
+- Reviewing contracts and leases to make sure they are in compliance with Maryland and federal law and that all contracts are drafted and signed correctly.
 We review the details of all documents and make sure the language clearly spells out what is expected from all parties.

-• Being available to discuss any issues as they arise and to come up with solutions that can avoid litigation.
+- Being available to discuss any issues as they arise and to come up with solutions that can avoid litigation.

-• Representing your interests in landlord-tenant court, district court, and circuit court if necessary.
+- Representing your interests in landlord-tenant court, district court, and circuit court if necessary.
 We manage a wide variety of cases in addition to breach of lease, including failure to pay rent, wrongful detainer, tenant holding over, and violations of the Consumer Protection Act.

 Need to Resolve a Commercial Lease Dispute?
 We Can Help.

 Commercial leases are generally more complicated than residential leases.
 There are more issues involved, and they often involve more money and longer periods of rental.
 Commercial leases also need clauses specific to a property, the parties involved, and the unique situation.
-The consequences of a breached commercial lease usually involve much more money than if a residential lease falls apart.
+The consequences of a breached commercial lease usually involve much more money than when a residential lease falls apart.

-An attorney can consider all factors to draft commercial lease agreements that benefit the tenant and landlord while preventing or limiting problems and disputes over time.
+An attorney can consider all factors to draft commercial lease agreements that benefit the tenant and landlord, while preventing or limiting problems and disputes over time.
 However, if issues arise, an experienced business attorney at Lusk Law can help resolve commercial lease disputes.

 Depending on the situation, your commercial lease should be either a gross or net lease.

-• Gross leases include all of the property owner’s costs — such as property tax, maintenance and insurance — in the monthly rent payment.
+- Gross leases include all of the property owner’s costs — such as property tax, maintenance and insurance — in the monthly rent payment.

-• Net leases require the tenant to pay for all or some of those costs while the landlord pays the rest.
+- Net leases require the tenant to pay for all or some of those costs while the landlord pays the rest.

 Many commercial leases include aspects of both gross and net leases.
 In any case, all obligations must be spelled out clearly to prevent misunderstandings and disputes.

-Problems that Lead to Lease Disputes
+Problems That Lead to Lease Disputes

 There should be fewer problems when both sides understand their rights and obligations.